 Arguably, if a person is using cannabis to overcome an endocannabinoid deficiency, it is likely that phytocannabinoids may be putting the body back into balance.
 Users consuming the right cannabinoid-terpenoid profile and dosage could be using cannabis to normalize their physiology — this doesn’t necessarily constitute addiction.

 Furthermore, if the patient is getting the proper dosage of the cannabinoids, they may suffer from little-to-no withdrawal at all.
 In this sense, cannabinoids could be compared to vitamins, where too much or little can cause complications.

 Is addiction inherited?

 Yes, to a certain extent.
-Individuals with a family history of addiction tend to be more prone to developing addiction, and this has been demonstrated in identical twins who were raised apart.
-There are also significant social and cultural factors that could make a person more prone to developing an addiction.
+Individuals with a family history of addiction tend to be more prone to developing addiction, as demonstrated in identical twins who were raised apart.
+Significant social and cultural factors could make a person more prone to developing an addiction.

 Is cannabis as addictive as tobacco?

 No, cannabis is not as addictive as tobacco, which contains highly addictive nicotine.
 Although not a common practice in North America, it is common for people to mix cannabis and tobacco in many other parts of the world.
 Some people who think they are “addicted” to cannabis are addicted to the tobacco in the mix.
 Indeed, several experts have stated that cannabis is less addictive than coffee.